moritzblum/word_embedding_space_exploration/README.md

 * ('whoosh', 'whoosh####'),
 * ('belch', 'belch#####')

 This are in fact very good results.
+The network seems to be able to recunstruct each word out of its word embedding.
-Again it is strange that the accuracy is not at 1.
+Again it is strange that the accuracy is not at 1, because the results seem quite perfect.

 Now one can check, how the training behave in case of a random validation set, as indicated in the section Evaluation.
 Therefore a training was set up with a split in training and validation set of 70% against 30%:

 Training results: 0s 284ms/step - loss: 3.6720e-04 - acc: 0.5720 - val_loss: 5.0976 - val_acc: 0.2300